CoEDL/vad-sli-asr/README.md

       ```bash
       docker-compose run --rm cpu
       ```
     b.
-GPU pass-through (tested using CUDA 11.3, cuDNN 8200, and Docker 20.10.7 on host machine)
+GPU pass-through (tested using CUDA 11.3, cuDNN 8200, Docker 20.10.7 and [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#install-guide) installed on host machine)
       ```
       docker-compose run --rm gpu
       ```
    c.
 Manual setup.
-See the commands and commentary in the `Dockerfile` for step-by-step setup guide.
+See the commands and commentary in the `Dockerfile` for the full set of dependencies.

 ### Data